 Map of Route

-- All meals during the trip on board, including snacks, coffee and tea
+- All meals during the trip on board the ship including snacks, coffee and tea.

-- Free use for rubber boats and snowshoes
+- Free use of rubber boots and snowshoes.

-- All taxes and port expenses during the program
+- All service and port taxes during the program.

 Services not included: